MIRIPP/RaspberryPI-ClapActivatedLightSwitch/README.md

 - Discover the IP address of your Raspberry Pi and enter it on your device, which is connected to the same Wi-Fi network as your Raspberry Pi.
 This will enable you to control the lights using your mobile device or computer.

 Troubleshooting:
 - Depending on your 433MHz Wireless Power Outlets you might have to change the code for the 433 MHz TX Modul in the home_system.py script.
-Therefor use the 433 MHz RX Module and sniff the signal sended by the remote of the 433MHz Wireless Power Outlets with the raspberry pi.
+Therefor use the 433 MHz RX Module and sniff the signal sended by the remote of the 433MHz Wireless Power Outlets.

 ## Demo & Pictures